Predoctoral Psychology Residency

 Psychological services at the consortium partner organizations are regulated by the College of Psychologists of Ontario and are offered in accordance with the relevant legislative acts and professional standards, guidelines, and codes of ethics.

-As of April 2017, WRPC is accredited as an Internship in Professional Psychology by the Canadian Psychological Association (CPA), and guidelines governing this accreditation can be found here.
-As noted above, WRPC is currently engaged in seeking reaccreditation for an additional period through the CPA.
+WRPC is accredited as an Internship in Professional Psychology by the Canadian Psychological Association (CPA), and guidelines governing this accreditation can be found here.
+As noted above, WRPC was reaccredited in 2022, and received a six year reaccreditation term (until 2028).

 The CPA Accreditation Office can be reached at: